yhua03/CLS161-DH-Portfolio/_exercises/ch-4.md

 ### 4-2.
 Animals
 Think of at least three different animals that have a common characteristic.
-Store the names of these animals in a list, and then use a for loop to print out the name of each animal.
+Store the names of these animals in a list, and then use a `for` loop to print out the name of each animal.

-- Modify your program to print a statement about each animal, such as A dog would make a great pet.
+- Modify your program to print a statement about each animal, such as "A dog would make a great pet".
 - Add a line at the end of your program stating what these animals have in common.
-You could print a sentence such as Any of these animals would make a great pet!
+You could print a sentence such as "Any of these animals would make a great pet!"

 ```python